Do’s and Don’ts in India

 Avoid Offensive Gestures

-- Do not point your feet toward people or religious objects
+• Avoid pointing your feet toward people, books, or religious objects

 Photography Rules